 You May Be Eligible For Legal Compensation

-Many people were shocked by the number of sexual assaults reported to the company.
-During the report’s two-year timeframe, Uber users filed nearly 6,000 claims of sexual assault.
+Many who read the report were shocked by how many people have been sexually assaulted in Uber rides.
+Over the course of the report’s two-year time frame, Uber users filed nearly 6,000 claims of sexual assault.

 The media often reports incidents of drivers sexually assaulting passengers.
 But, Uber’s data shows riders are the accused party in approximately 45% of the reported cases.
 Thus, it can be just as dangerous to drive for Uber as it can be to ride as a passenger.

 Victim advocates have also pointed out that Uber’s data only shows reported cases.
-This means the 6,000 reported cases is an underestimation of the total number of Uber-related sexual assaults.
+This means the 6,000 reported cases may underestimate the total number of Uber-related sexual assaults.

 This is due in large part to the fact that many victims choose to delay reporting their assault.
 Some never choose to disclose their trauma.